 Please visit our event calendar to see Bishop Brown’s upcoming visitations.
-(2023 dates to be posted when available.)
+(2023 dates to be posted as available.)

 If the schedule won’t work for your church, please reach out directly to a clergy colleague about possibly switching.
-Then, connect with Canon Barbara Martin to make sure the bishop’s calendar can accommodate the change.
+Then, connect with Bishop Thomas Brown to make sure his calendar can accommodate the change.

 There might be another occasion where Bishop Brown being with you is especially helpful (patronal feasts, anniversaries, Holy Days, et cetera).
 Please do contact us about these other dates.
 It’s possible that the bishop coming for one of these occasions will become the official visitation, however in most cases we will want them to be in addition to, rather than instead of, the episcopal visitation.

 A word about regional confirmations.
 They’re terrific!
 They separate the sacramental rite from the episcopal visitation; the distinctiveness is helpful and productive.
-If you have questions or would like to host a regional confirmation liturgy, please email Canon Martin.
+If you have questions or would like to host a regional confirmation liturgy, please let Bishop Brown know.

 From The Episcopal Church Canons: